Living in Beaconsfield

 Schools analysis

-Beaconsfield has 11 schools in the local area, of which 6 (55%) have been rated Good or Outstanding by Ofsted.
-This represents a reasonable level of school quality.
-Parents considering the area should research individual schools thoroughly.
-Ofsted ratings provide a useful starting point, but visiting schools and speaking to other parents is equally important.
+Beaconsfield has 7 schools in the local area, of which 5 (71%) have been rated Good or Outstanding by Ofsted.
+This represents a strong level of school quality.
+While the majority of schools perform well, parents should research individual schools carefully.
+Ofsted ratings can change between inspections, and a school's suitability depends on your child's specific needs.

 Catchment areas and admissions: Most schools in Beaconsfield use distance-based admissions criteria, meaning the closer you live to a school, the more likely your child is to gain a place.
 Popular schools can have very tight catchment areas.
 Check Local's detailed schools report shows the distance from any address to every nearby school, with full Ofsted ratings and Key Stage results.